DavidScales/testing-goat/README.md

   > we shouldn’t use the Django dev server for production; it’s not designed for real-life workloads
 * correct settings in `settings.py`, like insecure `Debug=True` and `ALLOWED_HOSTS`.
 * set a unique `SECRET_KEY`
-* write a `Sytemd` config file to automatically start the site whenever the server instance (AWS EC2) reboots, so that I don't have to manually `ssh` in to do so
+* write a `Systemd` config file to automatically start the site whenever the server instance (AWS EC2) reboots, so that I don't have to manually `ssh` in to do so

 Why exactly can't I use a dev server for production?
 Because they are typically slow, single-threaded, insecure, and scale poorly.
 Ref
 [[1]](https://stackoverflow.com/questions/20843486/what-are-the-limitations-of-the-flask-built-in-web-server)
 [[2]](https://vsupalov.com/flask-web-server-in-production/)
 [[3]](https://www.quora.com/Why-dont-we-use-Django-server-to-host-a-Django-website-in-production)
 [[4]](https://stackoverflow.com/questions/12269537/is-the-server-bundled-with-flask-safe-to-use-in-production)

+Great explanations for the specific Django/Nginx/Gunicorn combination - [Quora](https://www.quora.com/What-are-the-differences-between-nginx-and-gunicorn) & [StackExchange](https://serverfault.com/questions/331256/why-do-i-need-nginx-and-something-like-gunicorn?newreg=631102451c6e49f597913d62d173042f)

 Note: There's a lot of different things using the term "server" here.
 The AWS EC2 virtual machine is a server, and so is Nginx, Gunicorn, and the Django dev server.